yian02/Single_Cycle_CPU/README.md

 ## A Simple Implementation of Single-Cycle CPU

-> A simple implementation of single-cycle CPU that only support the following 8 instructions:
+> A simple implementation of single-cycle CPU that only support the following 8 RISC-V instructions:

 ### R-Type Instructions